noiseprotocol/noise_spec/noise.md

  * **`k, n`**: An encryption key `k` (which may be empty) and a counter-based nonce `n`.
-Whenever a new DH output causes a new `ck` to be calculated, a new `k` is also calculated from the same inputs.
-The key `k` and nonce `n` are used to encrypt static public keys and handshake payloads, incrementing `n` with each encryption.
+Whenever a new DH output causes a new `ck` to be calculated, a new `k` is also calculated.
+The key `k` and nonce `n` are used to encrypt static public keys and handshake payloads.
 Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication.
 Encryption of static public keys and payloads provides some confidentiality and key confirmation during the handshake phase.

 A handshake message consists of some DH public keys followed by a **payload**.
 The payload may contain certificates or other data chosen by the application.